paulostrobel/paulostrobel.github.io/_pages/about.md

 - **Multiphysics Simulations** - Coupled thermal-fluid-structural analysis for complex engineering problems
 - **Rotor Aerodynamics** - Advanced analysis of rotary wing systems and turbomachinery

-I work with industry-leading CFD tools including OpenFOAM and ANSYS CFX to solve challenging fluid dynamics problems and deliver innovative solutions for thermal management and aerodynamic optimization.
+I work with industry-leading CFD tools to solve challenging fluid dynamics problems and deliver innovative solutions for thermal management and aerodynamic optimization.

 I am open to CFD consulting projects and research collaborations in thermal optimization, HVAC systems, and multiphysics simulations.